-Researchers from New York have developed a program which, thanks to VR, allows to better understand genetic mutations that lead to cancer.
+Researchers from New York have developed a program which, thanks to VR, allows us to better understand genetic mutations that lead to cancer.
 It turns out that not all genetic mutations lead equally to the disease and not all affect the movement of the disease throughout the body.
 However, among those with whom our body struggles such danger appears continually.
-Therefore, if among these mutated cells we find those really harmful, the doctors can precisely and effectively decide on the right treatment – VR opens a new field for the precision medicine.
+Therefore, if among these mutated cells we find those really harmful, the doctors can precisely and effectively decide on the right treatment – VR opens a new field for precision medicine.

 How does it work in practice?
 In short, scientists use the VR goggles to watch three-dimensional models of proteins.
-It is so important that in two-dimensional imaging, essential information may remain hidden (thay may be located in the third dimension).
+It is so important that in two-dimensional imaging, essential information may remain hidden (that may be located in the third dimension).

 The simulation is based on the performance of the task that focuses on spatial orientation.
 A patient may have no consciousness that something is wrong.
 But this is not the end, only the first tests to check the patient’s health status.
 Disorientation puts him only in a state of suspicion.
 Now, the second element of simulation – bio-sensor, designed for this particular app. is to test the level of protein in the patient.

 “If we can show that behavior is changing, along with the Neuropathology, then we can be quite positive that someone has Alzheimer’s disease,” says researcher Jesslyn Janssen.